Rami24t/2dQuotes-BubblesV2-/README.md

-# 2DQuotes-on-click-on-Flexy-Windows
+# 2D Quotes

-Pure CSS/HTML 2D quotes that show up when user clicks on each letter.
-Based on flexy windows.
+## Pure CSS/HTML 2D quotes that show up when user clicks on each letter.
+Desktop design (based on flexible window panels)

+### Reveal a new quote every time you click on a new window panel.

+### New images show up every new time the page is newly opened (not refreshed).

 # Test it out here in the live version: